-Rosetta Blocks have shear heels to help with wall integrity and provide a setback from lower blocks in the wall, this causing the wall to batter back.
-The batter is important to the engineering design to the wall, and it must be accounted for during construction of a curved wall section.
+Rosetta Blocks have shear heels to help with wall integrity and provide a setback from lower blocks in the wall.
+This causes the wall to batter back.
+The batter is important to the engineering design of the wall, and it must be accounted for during construction of a curved wall section.